-Location: The Center for Cybersecurity will be located in a leased property in the Studer Community Institute (formerly SunTrust building) in downtown Pensacola in rental property that will house the Florida CyberRange and classroom space.
+Location: The Center for Cybersecurity is located in a leased property in the Studer Community Institute in downtown Pensacola in rental property that will house the Florida CyberRange and classroom space.
 The Florida CyberRange will be connected back to the UWF main campus.
 Industry training, degree programming and industry certifications will be offered at this location.

-Nationally, there will be 3.5 million unfilled cybersecurity positions.
+Globally, there will be 3.5 million unfilled cybersecurity positions.
 Employers may need to provide additional workforce training.
 According to the Northwest Florida Forward: A Regional Strategy for Economic Transformation (2016) and Cyberseek.org, there are over 1,300 jobs available in cybersecurity Northwest Florida alone.
 UWF will offer the following programming to support the talent gap in this area: